 About Baylor Health Care System

-Baylor’s values of Quality, Stewardship, Innovation, Integrity and Servantood have shaped its growth from the region’s market leader to a health system of national prominence.
+Baylor Scott & White Health's values of Integrity, Servanthood, Teamwork, Excellence, Innovation, and Stewardship have shaped its growth from the region’s market leader to a health system of national prominence.

 A nationally recognized dedication to quality.